cosmicjs/rest-api-docs/source/includes/media.md

 ```

+You can add the `folder` parameter to get Media from a certain folder.

+### Imgix
-You can add `folder` to get Media from a certain folder.
-You can use the full Imgix suite of image processing tools on the URL provided by the `imgix_url` property value.
+<a href="https://imgix.com/" target="_blank">Imgix</a> is included with every account.
+You can use the Imgix suite of image processing tools on the URL provided by the `imgix_url` property value.
 Check out the <a href="https://docs.imgix.com/" target="_blank">Imgix documentation</a> for more info.

 Parameter | Required | Type | Description
 --------- | ------- | ----------- | -----------